PintoGideon/notes/Python/OOP.md

 When you create a class using the class keyword, Python automatically adds behaviors to the class.
 -> It adds something to make the class callable
--> The return value of that callable is an object
+-> The return value of that callable as an object
 -> The type of that object is the class object

 ```python
 myObj=MyClass()

 ```